Joseph Parkes: Works

 He published in 1828 a History of the Court of Chancery, and collected the materials for a memoir on Sir Philip Francis and the identity of Junius, which was completed by Herman Merivale, and published in 1867.
 Co-proprietor of the Birmingham Journal from 1832 to 1844, Parkes also wrote anonymous leaders for the Morning Chronicle and The Times.

 Family

 At the age of twenty-eight Parkes married Elizabeth, eldest daughter of Joseph Priestley the younger (son of Joseph Priestley the theologian).
-Their daughter Bessie Rayner Parkes married in 1868 Louis Belloc, and was known a writer on literary and social subjects.
+Their daughter Bessie Rayner Parkes married in 1868 Louis Belloc, and was known as a writer on literary and social subjects.
 Their children Marie Belloc Lowndes and Hilaire Belloc were both also known as writers.